mcumiskey/mcumiskey.github.io/src/content/post/ice-cream.md

 I believe Milk Jawn has something for everyone.
 They have fruity ice cream, non-dairy options, interesting takes on classic choices, and are just genuinely very good.

 # [1-900-ICE-CREAM](https://1900icecream.com/) ★★★☆☆ (3/5)
-**Flavors Sampled:** Vietnamese Coffee Crunch (ice cream bar - divided in four and shared), Apple Cider Donut, Oatmeal Cream Supreme
+**Flavors Sampled:** Vietnamese Coffee Crunch (ice cream bar - divided in four and shared), Apple Cider Donut, Oatmeal Cream Supreme, Graham Cracker

 1-900-Ice-Cream is a delight to visit because the flavors change so often.
 There is always something new to try, and they get bonus points for offering unique flavors of soft serve and ice cream sandwiches.

 That being said, 1-900 is INCREDIBLY sweet, and the mix-ins can make the scoops very dense.
 It has made a lot of the flavors hit-or-miss for me.
 I have yet to finish anything from 1-900 alone: it either needs to be wrapped up and finished later, or shared with a friend.

+Probably the ideal place to take a child under 16.

 # [Vita](https://www.vitainphilly.com/) ★★★★★ (5/5)
 **Flavors Sampled:** Lemon Sorbetto, Passion Fruit

 Vita is a gelateria with a neat speakeasy behind their red door.
 While I have yet to try their secret italian food, their gelato offerings have been incredibly good.

-I would recommend their fruity flavors.
+I would recommend their fruity flavors over the basic chocolates and vanillas.

 # [Van Leeuwen](https://vanleeuwenicecream.com/) ★★★☆☆ (3/5)
 **Flavors Sampled:** Earl Grey Tea, Brown Sugar Chunk